Turning up the heat!

 - Stand a fire pit or chiminea on a stone slab or patio slate to prevent scorching or burning.

 - Always make sure any outdoor heating is completely upright so it doesn’t fall over and be placed on a stable, level surface.
-Never move it when it’s lit.
+Never move it when it’s lit or still hot.

 - Keep children away from outdoor heating appliances